Yul-Leonardo/Commands/README.md

-# Vim-Commands
+# Commands

-Some of my favorite Vim and Vimmium Commands that I use daily.
+Some of my favorite Vim,Vimmium and Powershell Commands that I use daily.